egaumer/torah/exodus/pkudei.md

 “If My ____, who are ____ by My name, will ____ themselves and ____ and ____ my face and ____ from their wicked ways, then I will hear from heaven, and I will ____ their sin and will ____ their land.” - (2 Chronicles 7:14 NIV)
 ```

-What an amazing response from God.
-God even tells Solomon that His eyes and hearts will always be there.
+What an amazing response from _God_. _God_ even tells Solomon that His eyes and hearts will always be there.
 Why?
-Because
-of the people’s worship, faithfulness, and obedience.
+Because of the people’s worship, faithfulness, and obedience.

 Don’t you want to see that again?

 ```
-Moses could not enter the tent of meeting because the ____ had ____ on it, and the &#95;&#95;&#95;&#95; of the ____ filled the tabernacle. - (Exodus 40:35 NIV)
+Moses could not enter the tent of meeting because the ____ had ____ on it, and the ____ of the ____ filled the tabernacle. - (Exodus 40:35 NIV)
 ```

 Almost one year after they left Egypt the tabernacle was done.
 Nine months after they arrived at Sinai the tabernacle was built.
-The tabernacle is the center of their nation and the center of their camp.
-God is at the center.
-God dwells at the center.
+The tabernacle is the center of their nation and the center of their camp. _God_ is at the center. _God_ dwells at the center.

-What a great way to end this study, with God at the center.
+What a great way to end this study, with _God_ at the center.
 We are redeemed people.
 Redemption is always expensive and always involves a blood sacrifice.
-The question is, Is God at the center of your life?
+The question is, Is _God_ at the center of your life?
 Is he dwelling in the midst of your family, your home, your community?

 &nbsp;